lucafaggianelli/dbstudio/README.md

 DB Studio is a web-based database management tool that allows you to manage your databases, tables, and data.
 It is designed to be simple and easy to use, with a clean and intuitive user interface.

-DB Studio is currently compatible with FastAPI and SQLAlchemy or SQLModel.
+DB Studio is currently compatible with FastAPI, Starlette, SQLAlchemy and SQLModel.

 ```
 pip install dbstudio